JanSevcikk/digital-electronics-1/Labs/04-segment/assignment.md

    | F | 1111 | 0 | 1 | 1 | 0 |

 2. Listing of LEDs(7:4) part of VHDL architecture from source file `top.vhd`.
 Try to write logic functions as simple as possible.
-Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:
+Always use syntax highlighting, meaningful comments, and follow VHDL guidelines.

 ```vhdl
    --------------------------------------------------------------------